Amazon PPC Cost

 CPC Benchmarks by Category

-To understand Amazon PPC costs more clearly, it’s helpful to look at average CPC ranges across different product categories.
+To understand Amazon PPC advertising costs more clearly, it’s helpful to look at average CPC ranges across different product categories.
 Benchmarks give sellers a realistic view of what to expect in their niche and make it easier to plan budgets and bidding strategies.

-Industry data shows that the average overall CPC in 2025 ranges between $0.99 and $1.04.
+Industry data shows that the average overall CPC in 2026 ranges between $0.99 and $1.04.
 However, costs can vary significantly depending on the level of competition within each category.

 High-CPC Niches ($1.00–$3.50+)

 Categories such as Consumer Electronics, Health & Personal Care, Major Appliances, and Automotive & Powersports fall on the expensive end.
 These are highly competitive spaces where many sellers fight for visibility, pushing CPCs higher.
+For example, Health & Personal Care averages $2.10 per click, while Consumer Electronics averages $2.85 per click.

 Moderate-CPC Niches ($0.50–$1.80)